NetSPI/Burp-Extensions/JavaSerialKiller/README.md

 Requirements: Java 8

-Right-click on select Send to Java Serial Killer
+Right-click on a request and select Send to Java Serial Killer